DiegoSDeveloper/smartr/README.md

 - **Validation system** with built-in rules and custom async hooks on blur/change/submit
 - **TypeScript first** with full type definitions
 - **Bootstrap compatible** responsive design
+- **Customizable configuration** with user-defined settings and themes

 ---